 Progress as at 31 December 2023 and 31 December 2024 is based on employment and reporting conditions in the companies, which have dual and triple employment contracts.
 This means that the same person often forms part of the management of several companies.

-In 2024, the Group Executive Board of Nykredit Realkredit A/S was expanded to include a female member.
+In 2024, the Group Executive Boards of Nykredit A/S and Nykredit Realkredit A/S were expanded to include a female member.